auranic/auranic.github.io/_pages/about.md

 I got a permanent researcher position at <a href="http://curie.fr">Institut Curie</a> with a mission to participate in building and defining strategy of a new systems biology research group.

-I co-author about 100 peer-reviewed pubications, 3 books and 16 book chapters.
+I co-author about 100 peer-reviewed publications, 3 books and 16 book chapters.
 I (co-)supervised 10 PhD students.
 I am an active scientific software developer.
 I have rich experience of scientific and industrial collaborations.
 I teach short courses on data integration and application of machine learning in cancer research.
-I constantly participate in organization of courses, workshops and conferences.
+I constantly participate in the organization of courses, workshops and conferences.

 Computational Systems Biology of Cancer